yukiarrr/unity-build-action/README.md

 This action build Unity project.

-And, can run on Linux, Mac, Windows, or any VM.
+And, can run on Linux, Mac, Windows, or self-hosted.

 ## Inputs